 There is a natural place for everything to seek, as “heavy things go downward, fire upward, and rivers to the sea”.

-It was in the nature of falling, said Aristotle, that heavy objects seek their natural place faster than light ones — that heavy objects fall faster.
+It was like falling, said Aristotle, that heavy objects seek their natural place faster than light ones — that heavy objects fall faster.

-Galileo took an interest in rates of fall when he was about 26 years old and a math teacher at the University of Pisa, where he allegedly conducted the Italian experiment.
+Galileo took an interest in fall rates when he was about 26 years old and a math teacher at the University of Pisa, where he allegedly conducted the Italian experiment.